danluu/post-mortems/README.md

 [Tarsnap](http://mail.tarsnap.com/tarsnap-announce/msg00035.html).
 A batch job which scans for unused blocks in Amazon S3 and marks them to be freed encountered a condition where all retries for freeing certain blocks would fail.
 The batch job logs its actions to local disk and this log grew without bound.
 When the filesystem filled, this caused other filesystem writes to fail, and the Tarsnap service stopped.
 Manually removing the log file restored service.

 [Therac-25](http://sunnyday.mit.edu/papers/therac.pdf).
 The Therac-25 was a radiation therapy machine involved in at least six accidents between 1985 and 1987 in which patients were given massive overdoses of radiation.
 Because of concurrent programming errors, it sometimes gave its patients radiation doses that were thousands of times greater than normal, resulting in death or serious injury.

+[Twilio](https://www.twilio.com/blog/2013/07/billing-incident-post-mortem-breakdown-analysis-and-root-cause.html).
+In 2013, a temporary network partition in the redis cluster used for billing operations, caused a massive resynchronization from slaves.
+The overloaded master crashed and when it was restarted, it started up in read-only mode.
+The auto-recharge component in This resulted in failed transactions from Twilio's auto-recharge service, which unfortunately billed the customers before updating their balance internally.
+So the auto-recharge system contintued to retry the transaction again and again, resulting in multiple charges to customer's credit cards.

 [Valve](https://github.com/valvesoftware/steam-for-linux/issues/3671).
 Steam's desktop client deleted all local files and directories.
 The thing I find most interesting about this is that, after this blew up on social media, there were widespread reports that this was reported to Valve months earlier.
 But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bugreports on this issue.